brynary/rack-bug/README.md

       :secret_key => "someverylongandveryhardtoguesspreferablyrandomstring"

-Any environment with Rack::Insight loaded will have a link to "Rack::Insight" added to as the last child of BODY to normal responses.
+Any environment with Rack::Insight loaded will have a link to "Rack::Insight" added to as the last child of `<body>` to normal responses.
 Clicking that link will load the toolbar.
 It's set with an id of "rack-insight-enabler", so it can be styled to go somewhere more noticeable.
 E.g. "position: absolute; top: 0; left: 0"